 - Promotion of biodiesel use through increased usage of soy-based biodiesel fuel in select government fleets

-- All Federal, State and private entities to continue efforts to monitor, identify, control and combat Asian soybean rust
+- All Federal, State and private entities to continue efforts to monitor, identify, control and combat soybean diseases and pests

 - All the volunteer leaders who have become involved in soy promotion